risingfast/ancestry/readme.md

 #### Enhancements: (0)
-    send or show reminders of upcoming birthdays and events via email synchronize the tree with the parent links in the database
+    send or show reminders of upcoming birthdays and events via email synchronize the tree with the parent links in the database add an option to suppress the background image on the main page add an option to suppress the background image on the ancestry page
 #### Log:
     14-Jul-2021 started
     15-Jul-2021 fix the age formula to account for months and days